 In conventional items on previous NAEP assessments, students have responded either by selecting the correct response from among a number of choices or else by writing a short or long text-based response to the questions posed.
-In the computer-based NAEP Technology and Engineering Literacy Assessment, with its scenario-based assessment sets, there are
+In the computer-based NAEP Technology and Engineering Literacy Assessment, with its scenario-based assessment sets, there are opportunities to greatly extend the ways in which a student can respond to an assessment task.
+Thus this assessment can move beyond the old ways of thinking of response types in terms of simply multiple choice or written responses and begin to consider new types of responses.

 In this assessment, three response types are used: short constructed response, long constructed response, and selected response.
-Although these are the same names as used in other NAEP assessment frameworks, in the context of the NAEP Technology and Engineering Literacy Assessment they have different and expanded meanings.
+Although these are the same names as used in other NAEP assessments, in the context of the NAEP Technology and Engineering Literacy Assessment they have different and expanded meanings.
 These meanings are described in the following sections.